 s

-Brief History of the Living Church of God
+Brief History of the Continuing Church of God

 By COGwriter

-Where did the Living Church of God come from?
+Where did the Church of God come from?

-The Church of God strives to be a continuance of the original Jerusalem Church, which some refer to as "primitive Christianity".
+The Continuing Church of God strives to be a continuance of the original Jerusalem Church, which some refer to as "primitive Christianity" (see also Continuing History of the Church of God).
 It believes (and biblical and secular history supports this belief) that as Christianity spread, major doctrinal compromise occurred ("I hate the work of those who fall away" Psalm 101:3) and that true Christianity has only been observed by an exceedingly small percentage of professing Christians.
-The beliefs, people, and much history of the true church can be found at the Early Christianity page.
-As LCG predates Protestantism, LCG did not come out the Protestant Reformation, it is NOT Protestant.
+The beliefs, people, and much history of the true church can be found at the Early Christianity page as well as the free online booklet, Continuing History of the Church of God.
+As the true COG predates Protestantism, the COG did not come out the Protestant Reformation and it is NOT Protestant.

 Throughout much of its history, the Church is most often only found to exist through the writings of its detractors.
 Information can be found on parts of it throughout history can be found in the following articles: